 The Company holds equity securities for various purposes.
-The Company's investments in private equity funds are generally held to realize a potential profit; equity securities in pension plans are held to reduce future pension expense; investments in affordable housing are made to generate tax credits and investments in certain trade organizations are required to realize the benefits of being a member.
+The Company's investments in SBIC and other equity-method investments are to provide capital to support small businesses; investments in pension plans are held to reduce future pension expense; investments in affordable housing and renewable energy are made to generate tax credits and investments in certain trade organizations are required to realize the benefits of being a member.